Last Updated on October 3, 2022 by Jim Ferri

 Estimated reading time: 7 minutes

 We kind of backed into an Iceland tour.

-Planning a two-week tour of Europe, my wife, Candy, and I were looking for any way we could keep from making the long transatlantic flight from New York with anything better than those blood-clot inducing coach seats on international carriers with our knees stuffed under our chins.
+Planning a two-week tour of Europe, my wife, Candy, and I were looking for any way we could keep from making the long transatlantic flight from New York.
+We’d had enough of those blood-clot inducing coach seats on international carriers with our knees stuffed under our chins.

 We discovered that Icelandair Saga Class offered business class service for considerably less than other airlines.
 We chose that option, even though it required a connection, each way, in Reykjavik, the Icelandic capital.
 That got us to thinking why just change planes in Iceland?
 Why not spend a bit of time exploring?
 We allotted two days to cram in as much as we could.

-It was June, the time of year when the sun barely sets in Iceland, and after a midday arrival on our return flight from London, we checked into our hotel, the Alda, at Laugavegur, a street in the heart of the Reykjavik’s vibrant shopping district.
+It was June, the time of year when the sun barely sets in Iceland.
+After a midday arrival on our return flight from London, we checked into our hotel, the Alda.
+It was on Laugavegur, a street in the heart of the Reykjavik’s vibrant shopping district.

 We’d chosen it because it was just a short walk away from the capital’s premier attractions, boutiques, and restaurants.
 The Alda’s guestrooms featured Nordic designs, counterpointed with modern amenities that offered a nice blend of both comfort and style.